-University of Utah Regulations Library Policy 1-011(III)(A)(1) ( located at:

-http://regulations.utah.edu/general/1-011.php), and Procedure P1-011A(III)(A)(1) (located at: http://regulations.utah.edu/general/procedures/P1-011A.php) inform students and other members of the campus community about the procedures to follow for reporting crimes.
+University of Utah Regulations Library Policy 1-011(III)(A)(1) (located at: regulations.utah.edu/general/1-011.php), and Procedure P1-011A(III) (A)(1) (located at: regulations.utah. edu/general/procedures/P1-011A. php) inform students and other members of the campus community about the procedures to follow for reporting crimes.
 Students and others who become aware of criminal actions or other emergencies anywhere on campus should report these to the UDPS.
 To report a crime, individuals may call the Department of Public Safety at 801-585-2677.
 To report emergencies, individuals may call 911 (dial 9-911 from campus phones).
 Individuals may also use any emergency phone located in some parking lots and public areas on campus, to report an emergency or a crime, and may also report in person at the Department of Public Safety, 1735 East South Campus Drive, Salt Lake City, Utah 84112.
+Individuals at the University of Utah Asia Campus should report emergencies to the Incheon Yu Police Station at (032) 761-0174.
 The University encourages accurate and prompt reporting of all crimes to UDPS and other appropriate police agencies when the victim of such crimes elects to or is unable to make such a report.
 Incidents reported to UDPS will be investigated for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.
 Additionally, incidents reported to UDPS will be included in the statistical report contained in the Campus Security Report prepared annually by the University.

-Incidents involving student misconduct which are investigated by UDPS may be referred to the Office of the Dean of Students for disciplinary action.
+Incidents involving student misconduct which are investigated by UDPS may be referred to the by UDPS may be referred to the Office of the Dean of Students for disciplinary action.
 Incidents that take place in the residence halls are referred to Housing & Residential Education.
 Incidents involving staff misconduct may be referred to Human Resources for possible disciplinary action.
 Incidents involving faculty misconduct may be referred to the cognizant dean or senior vice president.
 Incidents involving any type of discrimination or harassment are referred to and investigated by the Office of Equal Opportunity and Affirmative Action.